HiddenHopes/MARAMARI/README.md

 # MARAMARI
-A fighting game using Java programming language Trailer/Intro: https://youtu.be/hVi-JqFLL3s
+A fighting game using Java programming language.
+Trailer/Intro: https://youtu.be/hVi-JqFLL3s